 So how can you get your own free Bitcoins without paying exorbitant prices for them or mining them yourself?
 Bitcoin lotteries could be the answer.
 Here's how they work.

 What Bitcoins Are

-Bitcoins are a type of alternate currency called "cryptocurrency."
-Cryptocurrency is a token, or chunk of computer code, that has monetary value and which is traded like regular currency.
-Unlike regular currency, it doesn't rely on banks or other financial institutions.
-It is highly anonymous, which means that it can be used for transactions which are dubious in nature, but Bitcoins are also accepted by some retailers and other legitimate organizations.
+Cryptocurrency is a token, or chunk of computer code, that has monetary value.
+It's traded like regular currency.
+Unlike regular currency, however, it doesn't rely on banks or other financial institutions.

 Why Everyone Wants Bitcoins

 Bitcoin mining is attractive despite its risks because the coins can be extremely valuable.
-For many years, each Bitcoin was worth only a couple of hundred dollars, but in 2017 the price per Bitcoin had risen to nearly $20,000.
+For many years, each Bitcoin was worth only a couple of hundred dollars, but in 2017, the price per Bitcoin rose to nearly $20,000.